matthewdowns/shapefile.js/README.md

 }
 ```

-You can parse each file in the ShapeFile ZIP.
+You can parse each file in the Shapefile ZIP.
 Some files require additional arguments.
 ```tsx
 const parsedShp = shapefile.parse('shp');
 const parsedShx = shapefile.parse('shx');